-As noted, the intervention is spaced, cTBS to either (in alternate sessions) the anatomically-defined dlPFC or angular gyrus.
-Each session will thus entail two trains of 50 Hz triplet bursts of stimulation delivered at 5 Hz (theta rhythm) continuously for 40 seconds (600 pulses for each train for a total of 1200 pulses) at an intensity based on 80% of a participant's active motor threshold to either the target or control region.
-These two trains will thus constitute the full-dose intervention in either location.
+As noted, the intervention is spaced, cTBS and iTBS to the right frontal eye field.
+Each cTBS session will thus entail two trains of 50 Hz triplet bursts of stimulation delivered at 5 Hz (theta rhythm) continuously for 40 seconds (600 pulses for each train for a total of 1200 pulses) at an intensity based on 80% of a participant's active motor threshold. iTBS will entail brief 2 s trains of 50 Hz triplet bursts of stimulation delivered at 5 Hz (theta rhythm), separated by 10 s for a total of 190 pulses (600 pulses) and, as with cTBS, this total train will be repeated twice (for a total of 1200 pulses) at an intensity based on 80% of a participant's active motor threshold.
+These two trains will thus constitute the full-dose at the FEF.
+Sham stimulation will, at random, entail either cTBS or iTBS, with the coil positioned over participants' FEF, but flipped so that it will have no effect on neuronal function.

-Each participant will have their own personal set of two sessions and will thus not interact with other participants during the study.
+Each participant will have their own individual set of three stimulation sessions and will thus not interact with other participants during the study.